spotinst/help/src/docs/ocean/features/vngs/README.md

 ## VNG Creation

 You can create new VNGs or reconfigure existing ones at any time after the cluster is created.
-In addition, it is possible to import an autoscaling group configuration from AWS and create a VNG in your Ocean cluster using that configuration.
+In addition, you can import an autoscaling group configuration from AWS and create a Virtual Node Group in your Ocean cluster using that configuration.

-## Default VNG
+## Default Virtual Node Group

-The specification configured in the Ocean cluster object is referred to as the Default VNG.
+The specification configured in the Ocean cluster object is called the Default VNG.
 This definition is used for the following reasons:

 - Ocean uses this specification as the last option out of all the possible Virtual Node Groups to serve the workload.
 - For ECS clusters, the default VNG takes priority.
 If you need to change this behavior, contact the [Spot Support team](https://spot.io/support/).